-Gabapentin is widely prescribed by the primary care provider, nurse practitioner, neurologist, internist and the orthopedic surgeon for a range of medical disorders.
-The drug has many uses besides its antiseizure properties. while gabapentin has a relatively safe profile, the pharmacist should assist the team and monitor the patient's medication list to ensure that there are no potential drug interactions.
+Gabapentin is a widely prescribed drug by the primary care provider, nurse practitioner, neurologist, internist, and orthopedic surgeon for a range of medical disorders.
+The drug has many uses besides its antiseizure properties.
+While gabapentin has a relatively safe profile, the pharmacist should assist the team and monitor the patient's medication list to ensure that there are no potential drug interactions.

 |||Lumsden DE,Crowe B,Basu A,Amin S,Devlin A,DeAlwis Y,Kumar R,Lodh R,Lundy CT,Mordekar SR,Smith M,Cadwgan J, Pharmacological management of abnormal tone and movement in cerebral palsy.
 Archives of disease in childhood.
 2019 Apr 4; [PubMed PMID: 30948360]|